Bubba the Love Sponge

 Bubba the Love Sponge Clem (born Todd Alan Clem, April 23, 1966) is an American radio personality who hosts The Bubba the Love Sponge Show on the radio station WWBA in Tampa, Florida, and the subscription service Bubba Army Radio.
-He can also be heard on Florida Man Radio.

 Early life

 Todd Alan Clem was born on April 23, 1966, in Warsaw, Indiana.
 His father, Doug Clem, was a factory worker and his mother, Jane Edmond, a schoolbus driver and Warsaw city department head; he has a sister, Tara.
 Clem's parents divorced when he was young.
 In 1984, Clem graduated from Warsaw Community High School.
 He attended Indiana State University in Terre Haute, Indiana, with a plan to go into dentistry, but his best friend Larry Plummer told him he was better suited to a radio career, and he dropped out in his second year.
 Clem had a position at the campus radio station WISU, but before he became a full-time disc jockey, he worked at a van conversion shop, where he laid down carpets.
 He coached football at his former high school.